filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

 ## Addresses section

-The addresses section allows to specify additional addresses to send messages from.
-This helps with avoiding head-of-line blocking of important messages when network fees are high.
+The addresses section allows users to specify additional addresses to send messages from.
+This helps mitigate head-of-line blocking for important messages when network fees are high.
 For more details see the [Miner addresses](miner-addresses.md) section.

 ```toml
 [Addresses]